 Read and follow the operating and annual maintenance instructions provided by the manufacturer of the T&P Relief Valve (yellow label attached to T&P Relief Valve).
-If no label is attached to the T&P Relief Valve, follow the instructions in this section.
 Minerals in the water can form deposits that cause the valve to stick or create blocked passages, making the T&P Relief Valve inoperative.
 Follow these guidelines: